Azure/GenAIOps/labs/bootstrapping.md

 > 🎥 **Watch the walkthrough video**: [How to bootstrap your GenAI project](https://www.youtube.com/embed/nZMDtaDQuP4?autoplay=1)

-In this lab, you will create a new GenAI application repository based on the GPT-RAG orchestrator template and provision your development infrastructure with a single command.
-You’ll learn how to:
+In this lab, you will create a new GenAI application repository based on an agent-based project template and provision your development infrastructure with a single command.

 - Use **azd init** to instantiate a fresh repo from a template
 - Run **azd provision** to deploy all infrastructure via Bicep